Darvitz2/Archipelago/worlds/pokemon_bw/docs/setup_en.md

 - A .nds file for the english version of Pokémon Black and White
   - The english versions for USA and Europe are the same

+## Optional Software

+- Universal Tracker + BizHawk w/ Universal Tracker
+  - Check UT's channel and its threads on the discord server for more information and instructions

 ## Joining a MultiWorld Game

 ### Obtain your NDS patch file